danschlz/danschulz.github.io/books.md

 - Schumpeter, _Capitalism, Socialism, and Democracy_
 - Davidson, _The Sovereign Individual_
 - Heilbroner, _The Worldly Philosophers_
+- Warsh, _Knowlege and the Wealth of Nations_
 - Haskel and Westlake, _Capitalism without Capital_
 - Cowen, _The Great Stagnation_
 - Cowen, _The Complacent Class_
 - Studwell, _How Asia Works_
+- Coyle, _GDP: A Brief but Affectionate History_

 **Fiction**
 - Pessoa, _The Book of Disquiet_